-The financial institutions and government in Botswana have worked hard to ensure housing affordability the development of relevant loan products.
-Government assists all Botswana citizens to purchase or develop properties by guaranteeing 25 percent of all loans secured through the BBS.
-While financing a completed house is beyond most Botswana’s citizens (Standard Chartered Bank’s minimum income requirement for a mortgage, for example, is P3000 (US$ 393.00), small construction or housing micro loans offered by financiers can theoretically reach more people, who can then build incrementally.
-The state-funded Self-Help Housing Agency (SHHA) provides loans of as little as US$1,000 and up to a maximum of P60,000 (about US$7 500) at no interest repayable over 20 years.
-The SHHA loans are accessible to both urban and rural households earning annual incomes of between P4,400 (US$650) and P36,400 (US$5 376).
-Beneficiaries can use the loan for extension or renovation of an existing house and/or completion of a house.
-This bridges the affordability gap considerably, because it lowers the qualification threshold and allows workers earning very low salaries to access finance (at the lower limit of the criteria, US$53 a month, which is within the poverty line).
-However, this does not completely solve the problem of access to housing finance for all.
-This is because even at this very low wage threshold some people are still excluded – only 32 percent of urban adults and 34 percent of rural adults earn their income from salaries or wages.
+The financial institutions and government of Botswana have worked hard to ensure housing affordability in the development of relevant loan products.
+Government assists all Botswana citizens to purchase or develop properties by guaranteeing 25 percent of each loan delivered through the BBS.
+While financing a completed house is beyond the reach of most citizens, Standard Chartered Bank is now offering 100percent financing for mortgages in urban centres, small construction or housing micro loans offered by financiers can theoretically reach more people, who can then build incrementally.
 In this segment, the Ministry of Lands and Housing has introduced the Integrated Poverty Alleviation and Housing programme, which trains households to acquire productive skills in the construction industry so that they might address their own housing needs while also earning an income.
-An evaluation of the programme carried out at the end of 2011 found that while training in various construction skills had been successful, this hadn’t translated into housing delivery.
+An evaluation of the programme carried out at the end of 2011 found that while training in various construction skills had been successful, this has not translated into housing delivery.

-Botswana’s microfinance industry has increased reach of finance services generally.
-This form of lending has also been associated with consumer spending, as well as with education and emergencies.
-Housing microfinance remains uncharted territory in Botswana, although some lenders are moving into this space, notably Select Africa.
+Botswana’s microfinance industry has increased the reach of finance services generally.
+This form of lending has also been associated with consumer spending, as well as with having money available for education and emergencies.
+Housing microfinance remains unchartered territory in Botswana, although some lenders are moving into this space, notably Select Africa.
 The challenge is convincing the authorities of the appropriateness of this type of lending for housing purposes.
 The Non-Bank Financial Institution Authority (NBFIRA) was recently reluctant to grant a microfinance institution accreditation to offer housing finance, given the high costs of microfinance.

-Botswana’s pensions industry is large with about 115 pension funds, and its total assets accounting for about 60 percent of the country’s GDP.
+Botswana’s pensions industry is large with about 97 standalone registered pension funds and total assets accounting for about 60 percent of the country’s GDP.
 Pension funds’ assets grew by 11.9 percent from P58.7 billion (US$5.4 billion) in December 2013 to P59.4 billion (US$5.8 billion) in December 2014.
-Pension-backed loans are legally permissible, the industry is rather conservative and does not provide members with housing loans or allow third party loans secured by pensions.
-Some argue that the regulatory framework is insufficiently clear in dealing with pensions and this has undermined the growth of this product.
+Pension-backed loans are legally permissible; the industry is rather conservative and does not provide members with housing loans or allow third party loans secured by pensions.
+Some argue that the regulatory framework is not clear enough in dealing with pensions and that this has undermined the growth of this product.

-According to FinScope Botswana 2009, 27 percent of adults in Botswana do not earn an income, while another third earn less than P500 (US$74) a month.
-In most urban households (49 percent) there is only one income earner; in 28 percent there are two income earners, and in 15 percent there are three or more income earners.
-Eight percent of urban households and 13 percent of rural households have no income earners.
-Fourteen percent of households across Botswana have an income of less than P500 (US$74) per month.
+According to the 2014 FinScope Botswana survey, 20 percent of adults in Botswana do not earn an income, while another third earn less than P500 (US$74) a month.
+In most urban households (49 percent) there is only one income earner; in 28 percent of households there are two income earners, and in 15 percent there are three or more income earners.
+Some eight percent of urban households and 13 percent of rural households have no income earners.
 Access to mortgages is constrained by household income.

 In an effort to increase tenure security and support enhanced access to mortgage finance, the Ministry of Lands and Housing has undertaken a land registration system for properties not formally registered.
-According to the World Bank doing business report (2012, it takes on average 16 days to register a property in Botswana in 2015 (versus 60 days for sub-Saharan Africa), and the process costs about 5 percent of the property value.
+According to the World Bank it takes about 15 days to register a property in Botswana in 2015 (versus 60 days for sub-Saharan Africa), and the process costs about 5.1 percent of the property value.
 Botswana is ranked 51st out of 189 countries globally in terms of this indicator, illustrating the relative efficiency of the country’s registration process.

 Policy and regulation

 Botswana is a relatively stable, well-managed economy that has shown significant growth over the last few years.
-Finance for self-build housing still offers significant prospects for growth, due to this being the preferred method of building, even among the middle- and higher income categories.
-HMF therefore has enormous potential.
+Finance for self-build housing still offers significant prospects for growth, due to this being the preferred method of building, even among the middle and higher income categories.
+Housing microfinance therefore has enormous potential.
 Mortgage lending has been increasing, and while there is limited demand given the country’s generally small urban areas, it also has potential for growth.
 The state has recognised the need to reform in many key areas such as land administration.
 If followed through, this can enhance access to, and affordability of, mortgages among the population.
 Developers willing to embark into real estate should be willing to bear the cost of servicing the land which happens to be the biggest constraint to land development.
 The issue of sewage is also a major concern, however the economic stimulus packages seeks to attend to all these constraints and therefore property development seems to be on its hay days of growth.
 The financial market is good with low interest rates and the demand for student accommodation and low cost housing is very high in urban areas due to the high levels of urbanization.
 The opening of new mines and industries across the country is also putting pressure on the supply.